 RV Camping is a superb family experience.
-It offers a superior opportunity to see site close up, to spend more time with friends and family, and to visit friends and family.
+It offers a superior opportunity to see the site close up, to spend more time with friends and family, and to visit friends and family.
 Below is a list of 20 tips that will make your camping trips easier and more pleasant when you put them into practice.

 1. Shoe Rack Shower Storage

 RVs don’t have extra room.
-Cloth shoe racks like you hang in your closet is an efficient way to organize items.
+Cloth shoe racks like you hang in your closet are an efficient way to organize items.
 They take little space.
 Hang one over your shower curtain to keep bath items together.

 2. Command Hooks Help to Make Curtains Easy to Hang